sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(semicolonOrNot()).toEqual(undefined) -->

-Most people would expect that it returns an object, but it returns `undefined` because ASI always puts a semicolon after a stray `return`, and the code is interpreted like so:
+Most programmers would expect that it returns an object, but it returns `undefined` because ASI always puts a semicolon after a stray `return`, and the code is interpreted like so:

 <!-- prettier-ignore -->
 ```js